 Based on the concept of Domino Theory, where one small action can set off a chain of events that lead to a much bigger impact, the Domino Award is designed to be quick and simple, while leading to a big prize.
 Watch a short video from previous trip winners here!

-Students write a 500 word essay honoring the work of a notable computer scientist, focusing on the chain events their work set in motion.
-The essay is submitted online and judged by a panel of professors, computer scientists in industry, and former winners.
+Students write a 500 word essay honoring the work of a notable computer scientist or computing professional, focusing on the chain events their work set in motion.
+The essay is submitted online and judged by a panel of professors, computing professionals in industry, and former winners.
 Winners will be announced in November.

 APPLY NOW!
 Essay submission rules are here.
 Essays are due October 14th, 2016.